codigodelsur/knowledge-base/docs/New at CodigoDelSur/First_Steps.md

  *    **Skype:** Please create a Skype account with your codigodelsur mail account.

 ##Github
-You will need to create a Github account with you Codigodelsur email.
+You will need to create a Github account with your Codigodelsur email.
 The account name should have this format:

 `[first character of your name][last name]cds`